braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_editor_blocks.md

 {: .reset-td-br-1 .reset-td-br-2}

 {% alert tip %}
-_Note about Auto Width_
-Automatic image resizing picks the best size for the image based on a combination of image width and available space in the layout:
+For `Auto Width`, automatic image resizing picks the best size for the image based on a combination of image width and available space in the layout:
 - Large images, wider than the available space, will be set at 100% width and will keep this ratio on mobile, using the entire device display width.
-- Small images, smaller than the available space, will use the image's natural size to avoid distortion effects or blurry pics.
+- Small images that are smaller than the available space will use the image's natural size to avoid distortion effects or blurry pictures.
 {% endalert %}

 ### Button